LexBorisoff/web-cli/README.md

 > Non-URL values are not allowed.

-When using the option with an arbitrary URL, it behaves in the same way as any other engine from the config, meaning that you can use other options such as `--query`, `--resource`, `--port`, `--split`, or `--http`.
+When using the option with an arbitrary URL, it behaves in the same way as any other engine from the config, meaning that you can use other options such as `--search`, `--resource`, `--port`, `--split`, or `--http`.

 Note that since a URL value is a basic string, the CLI will simply append it with whatever keywords are supplied.
 If the URL has no query string that ends with an equals sign (`=`), the values will be added after a forward-slash (`/`), e.g.